logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   held by the PMHC organisation.

   Supported formats:

     - 14 character `SLK
       <http://meteor.aihw.gov.au/content/index.phtml/itemId/349510>`_
-    - a `Crockford encoded <http://www.crockford.com/wrmg/base32.html>`_ sha1
+    - a base 32 `Crockford encoded <http://www.crockford.com/wrmg/base32.html>`_ sha1
       hash of a 14 character SLK.
 This must be 32 characters in length.
-    - a hex encoded sha1 hash of a 14 character SLK.
+    - a base 16 hex encoded sha1 hash of a 14 character SLK.
 This must be 40 characters in length.

-  SLK values are stored in sha1_hex format.
+  SLK values are stored in the base 32 Crockford encoded format.

 :METEOR: `349510 <https://meteor.aihw.gov.au/content/349510>`__